1980 United States census: Data availability

 Microdata from the 1980 census are freely available through the Integrated Public Use Microdata Series.
 Aggregate data for small areas, together with electronic boundary files, can be downloaded from the National Historical Geographic Information System.
 Personally identifiable information will be available in 2052.

-State rankings
+State population rankings

 Between the 1980 census and the 1990 census, the United States population increased by approximately 22,164,837 or 9.8%.